adeelarifbhatti/golang-api/README.md

-# golang-api
+# golang-api (CRUD application)
-API in golang
+API in golang, it has functions for GET, Put, Create and Delete operations.

+docker-compose.yaml >> has two services, one for mysql and other for the golang.

 # it will be running on a Docker container,

-docker build . --tag golang-api docker run -it --rm -p 8080:8080 -v /home/adeel/Desktop/git/golang-api/:/app/ golang-api
+docker-compose up